Aunt Tiger

-Aunt Tiger or Auntie Tigress (虎姑婆 (Hǔ Gūpó, Hó͘-ko͘-pô)) is a Taiwanese folktale with many variations.
+Aunt Tiger or Auntie Tigress (虎姑婆 (Hǔ Gūpó)) is a Taiwanese folktale with many variations.
 The story revolves around a tiger spirit on the mountain who turns into an old woman, abducts children at night and devours them to satisfy her appetite.
 It is often used to coax children to fall asleep quickly.
 The most well-known version was compiled by Taiwanese writer Wang Shilang, where the setting of the story is in a Hakka settlement in Taiwan.

 Legend

 A tiger spirit must eat a few children to become a human, so it descends from the mountains to find children to eat.
 After going down the mountain, it hides outside a house and eavesdropped, knowing that the mother is going out and there is only a pair of siblings in the house, so it turns into an aunt to trick the child into opening the door and entering the house.
 Sleeping until midnight, Aunt Tiger ate the younger brother and made a chewing sound.
 The sister asks Aunt Tiger what she was eating when she hears it.
 Aunt Tiger says she is just eating peanuts, and then throws a piece of the brother's finger to the sister.
 The sister calmly pretends to go to the toilet then hides in the tree outside the door.
 When Aunt Tiger finds out and is going to eat the sister, the latter cleverly asks Aunt Tiger to boil a pot of hot water (otherwise it is hot oil) for her, and asks Aunt Tiger to hang the hot water on the tree because she wants to jump into the pot by herself.
 When Aunt Tiger hangs the hot water to the tree with a rope, the sister asks Aunt Tiger to close her eyes and open her mouth.
 Then, she pours the boiling water down Aunt Tiger's throat, killing the tiger.
 One variation is that there are two girls who are sisters instead of the brother and sister combo.